ClayDunford/startup/notes.md

 Building sites in HTML is fairly simple, especially without CSS.
 It feels like it mainly about just throwing stuff on there, almost like a rough draft, and filling in that skeleton using css and later React.

 ## CSS
+Css is very finicky, so it's very very helpful to use bootstrap.
+It's nice how quicly you can iterate
 ## React Part 1: Routing